-You'll be able to apply for a placement year if you're on the following courses:
+You'll be able to apply for a placement year if you're on one of the following courses:

 You can also pursue a placement if you're studying for a joint honours degree, or a combined course such as PEP or SPS.
 These are managed centrally by Careers - you can find out more on the current students webpages.

 The placement takes place between the second and third years of your degree, and usually last between 9 and 12 months.

 You'll need to pursure and secure a placement by yourself, although we'll support you through the process.
 Placements aren't guaranteed - if you don't manage to secure one, you'll just progress to the third year of your studies as normal.

 "The department were amazing.
 They were supportive and regularly sent current job openings as well as met with me often to see how I was getting on with my search.
 They made it all seem normal.
 Like I wasn't about to embark on a huge life-changing experience.
 I think that was the most important thing for me.
 Whilst I knew it would be a big thing, I also knew it was the right thing and the university supported me through the whole search and beyond" Scott Milestone BA Politics placement student

 The Department of Politics has a full-time dedicated Placement Coordinator, Charlie King, who will help you to prepare you for your year in industry, as well as helping you find a suitable placement.

 The department is always available to offer you advice and guidance in the following areas:

 "Our Politics placement coordinator regularly sent out opportunities that they thought would be of interest as applications opened, and I was also able to have 1-to-1 discussions about how to find and apply for placement opportunities that were not necessarily politics related" Sophie Lycett, BA Politics placement student